offensive-packaging/documentation/cifs-utils/index.md

         --version|-v
                Print version number and exit.

+ ENVIRONMENT VARIABLES
+        GSS_USE_PROXY="yes"
+               Enable usage of gssproxy for credential retrieval.
+This includes keytab based client initiation as well as (Resource Based)  Con- strained Delegation.
+See gssproxy-mech(8).

  CONFIGURATION FOR KEYCTL
         cifs.upcall  is  designed  to  be  called  from  the kernel via the re-